Unemployment Income and State Tax Returns

 How to Report Unemployment Compensation

-After enrolling in and receiving unemployment benefits during 2021, you may have withheld federal and potential state tax based on how your state taxes unemployment income.
+After enrolling in and receiving unemployment benefits during the year, you may have withheld federal and potential state tax based on how your state taxes unemployment income.
 The map below shows which states tax or don't tax unemployment income.
 When you prepare your return on eFile.com, you can enter your unemployment information from Form 1099-G and the eFile platform will report it on your return and generate a state return if you state taxes this income.
 Unemployment income is generally reported on Schedule 1 and again on the federal Form 1040 - eFileIT these forms.
 When you add your state figures from your statement tax forms, the state forms are automatically generated with your unemployment income and other tax information.

 You may owe additional tax if you did not withhold enough on your unemployment income or you may be owed a tax refund if you withheld too much for both federal and state.
+Refer to the table below on whether your state taxes unemployment income or not.

 For your W-2 income from employment, you may be familiar with withholding via Form W-4.
 If you are not tax balanced - you may receive a large refund or may owe a lot of tax at the end of the year - use the free eFile.com W-4 tools and TAXercise your paycheck now.
 When you file your taxes for a year you received both unemployment income and income from work (from an employer, self-employment, etc.), then you need to add all of this income to one return for the tax year.